 Impacts of Insecticide Use on Monarchs

-Most insecticides (and all other pesticides, including herbicides, fungicides and nematocides) are used in agricultural applications.
-The widespread loss of milkweed in agricultural fields reduces the risk of immature monarchs (eggs, larvae, pupae) being killed by agricultural insecticide applications, simply because without milkweed, these stages no longer occur in high numbers within these fields.
-(See Breeding Habitat Loss and Dr. Karen Oberhauser's blog post on habitat loss and what can be done.)
+Most insecticides (and all other pesticides, including herbicides, fungicides, and nematocides) are used in agricultural applications.
+The widespread loss of milkweed in agricultural fields reduces the risk of immature monarchs (eggs, larvae, pupae) being killed by agricultural insecticide applications simply because, without milkweed, these stages no longer occur in high numbers within these fields.
 Adult monarchs traveling across agricultural fields in search of milkweed or nectar during times of insecticide application are at higher risk, however.
 Insecticide use in agriculture is a concern for other pollinators that forage for pollen and nectar in agricultural landscapes.
-Additionally, insecticide drift into ditches and field borders can affect monarchs.
+Additionally, insecticide drifts into ditches, and field borders can affect monarchs.
 Insecticide use by commercial and government entities (to control herbivores and pests like mosquitoes and black flies), as well as in yards and gardens, often kills monarchs.

 In urban and suburban areas, adult and larval mosquito populations are controlled vigorously and repetitively.
 Some species of milkweed grow in areas likely to be treated for mosquitoes, thus increasing the risk of monarch exposure to these chemicals.
 The University of Minnesota conducted research on how monarch larvae and adults were affected by exposure to insecticides commonly used in mosquito control (resmethrin and permethrin).
 These pyrethroids can be sprayed as ultra-low volume treatments or as barrier treatments.
 Ultra-low volume treatments are intended to affect insects as they are flying, whereas the barrier treatments remain on leaves, providing a barrier to mosquitoes that may not be out foraging during the day.
 Both the ultra-low resmethrin study and the barrier permethrin study showed negative impacts on monarch larvae and adults.
 Leaves from the barrier treatments resulted in higher mortality to monarch larvae than control leaves up to 3 weeks after the initial application.
 These insecticides do have harmful effects on monarchs if exposed, but population-level impacts will depend on the proportion of host plants treated in a given landscape or how much of the monarch population is directly exposed.